icdocsoc/docsoc-guide-linux/3-more-commands.md

 Running `grep -n "cats" catsdogs` will print every instance of "cats" in `catsdogs`, along with the line number.
 The same can be done for "dogs".

 ![grep](assets/commands/grep.png "grep")

+`grep` can also be used to search for a phrase within a directory, if you add the `-r` flag.
+The format is `grep -rn "string" <directory>`.

 ## `chmod`